 Participants are required to follow the North Carolina FFA Career Development Event Dress Code.
-A ten percent reduction in the total team score will be taken off if a participant violates the dress code.
 Participants in this event are required to wear long pants and an appropriate shirt with a collar or an appropriate FFA or school t-shirt.
 Students may also wear scrubs.